 Spray a bowl with anti-stick spray and then move the dough ball to the bowl.
 Cover and let rest/rise for about 20 minutes.

-When ready to make your flatbreads, move the dough to a floured surface.
-Flatten it with your hands and then turn it back over on itself, kneading it several times before returning the dough to the bowl to let it rise for one more hour.
+Move the dough to a floured surface, and flatten it with your hands.
+Turn the dough back over on itself, kneading it several times before returning the dough to the bowl to let it rise for one more hour.

 Make Ahead Note: At this point you can move the dough into the fridge for up to two days.